 A marketing agency is a worthy investment for early-stage companies.
 While you’re building your business and finding your footing in the market, marketing efforts are crucial.
 Staffing an in-house marketing team is a significant investment and one you don’t necessarily have to jump into right away.

-Consider hiring a marketing agency until you know your business is moving in the right direction and you can afford to hire the right marketing people.
-Hiring a marketing agency means you have professional support in navigating things like SEO and outreach strategies, performing the execution of the work for you until you have your own team.
-They’ll help you build out a long-term plan so you can be sure you’re investing in the right marketing avenues for your business.
+Consider hiring a marketing agency until you know your business is moving in the right direction and you can afford to hire the right marketing team.
+Hiring a marketing agency means you have professional support in navigating SEO and outreach strategies and executing the work for you until you have your team.
+They’ll help you build out a long-term plan to be sure you’re investing in the right marketing avenues for your business.

 The Importance of Being Understood